DesignAutomationLaboratory/Mannequin-Control/README.md

 ## Introduction
 This is a repository for a mannequin control using **Unity Machine Learning Agent (ML-Agents)** and **Inverse Kinematics (IK)**.

-The Reinforcement Learning packages are obtained from [ML-Agents toolkit](https://github.com/Unity-Technologies/ml-agents), which is a n open-source project that enables games and simulations to serve as an environment for training agents.
+The Reinforcement Learning packages are obtained from [ML-Agents toolkit](https://github.com/Unity-Technologies/ml-agents), which is an open-source project that enables games and simulations to serve as an environment for training agents.

 Some of the software and hardware requirements (*Preferred*) are listed below: